-Review | Akwaeke Emezi follows the much-lauded ‘Freshwater’ with another powerful novel, ‘The Death of Vivek Oji’
+Review | Like ‘Freshwater,’ Akwaeke Emezi’s new novel, ‘The Death of Vivek Oji’ explores lives outside society’s expectations

 “I’m not what anyone thinks I am,” Vivek says in one of the very short chapters he narrates himself.
 “I didn’t have the mouth to put it into words, to say what was wrong, to change the things I felt I needed to change.
 And every day it was difficult, walking around and knowing that people saw me one way, knowing that they were wrong, so completely wrong, that the real me was invisible to them.
 It didn’t even exist to them.”

 His parents may suspect what’s happening to Vivek, but they won’t allow themselves to acknowledge what he’s going through.
 The truth is too frightening for them.
-After all, Nigeria is a viciously homophobic nation.
+After all, Nigeria is a viciously homophobic and transphobic nation.
 People who don’t conform to traditional sexual roles are scorned, arrested, murdered.
 Vivek’s parents can protect him up to a point, but neighbors gossip.
 His aunt, who holds on to her faith “with a stubborn kind of bitterness,” subjects Vivek to a particularly brutal exorcism at her church.
 But the challenge is not just a culture of intolerance; it’s a culture of ignorance that gives Vivek no way to understand himself.
 He knows that he wants people to stop trying to “fix” him, but he silently admits, “I couldn’t figure out if something was wrong with me or if this was just my life.”

 If there’s any hope, it resides among the younger generation.
 “They barely understood him themselves,” Emezi writes, “but they loved him, and that had been enough.”
 Vivek finds solace with a lesbian who adores him.
 But the person he needs most is his cousin, Osita, who vacillates between loving him and rejecting him, acknowledging his own homosexuality and denying it.
-They’re all part of a savvy underground community that lives closeted amid Nigeria’s homophobic society.
+They’re all part of a savvy underground community.
 “Maybe,” Osita says, “we were all pretending to be fine because the world gave us no other option.”
 But that pragmatic tolerance of the threats they face can’t work for Vivek, who finds remaining in the bubble of silence and invisibility intolerable.

 “The Death of Vivek Oji” ends on a note of mystical happiness that can’t help but sound faint after the ordeal of Vivek’s life.
 There’s just no way to finish this powerful novel and not feel more deeply than ever the ghastly consequences of intolerance.
 But in these intense pages of tightly coiled desire and dread, Emezi has once again encouraged us to embrace a fuller spectrum of human experience.